geosolutions-it/MapStore2/docs/developer-guide/map-query-parameters.md

 This is a shortened syntax for `CATALOG:ADD_LAYERS_FROM_CATALOGS` action described down below.

-GET: `#/viewer/openlayers/config?addLayers=tiger:layer1|service,layer2&layerFilters="MM='nn'"`
+GET: `#/viewer/openlayers/config?addLayers=layer1;service,layer2&layerFilters=MM='nn'`

-Where `layer1` and `layer2` are layer names. `service` is the service name providing layer data.
-Service name is optional, service selected by default will be used if it is omitted.
+`addLayers` parameter is a comma separated list of `<layerName>;<service>` (`service` is optional, and if present is separated from the layerName by a `;`.

+In the example above:
+- `layer1` and `layer2` are layer names;
+- `service` is the service identifier of the catalog.
+If no service is provided, the default service will be used.
-`layerFilters` is a comma-separated list of cql filters to apply to the corresponding layer.
+- `layerFilters` is a comma-separated list of cql filters to apply to the corresponding layer in the same position of the `addLayers` parameter
-E.g. `layerFilters="MM='nn'","CC='bb'"`

 ### MapInfo